Vintage ABA Team Logos

 Like Issel, Dampier played for the University of Kentucky in college, making him an instant favorite with fans.
 Louie Dampier 16.8 points per outing and led the team in assists at 5.4 per game.
 The point guard was the best 3 point shooter in pro basketball.

 One of the biggest strengths of the team was its tremendous depth, marked by key playoff performances by Ted McClain, Marv Roberts and Wil Jones.
 6-8 forward Marv Roberts was tremendous in the playoffs for Kentucky.
-The Brooklyn native averaged over 15 points and 5 rebounders per game in the ABA Finals, both granked third on the team.
+The Brooklyn native averaged over 15 points and 5 rebounds per game in the ABA Finals, both ranked third on the team.

 1975 ABA World Champion Kentucky Colonels